 Welcome to our guide to induction cooking!
-Here you will find information and tools to help you with induction cooking.
-We feature a large selection of brands of cookware compatible with induction cooktops.
-We have tools to help you start cooking with induction and tools to help make your present cookware compatible with your induction stove or burner.
+Use it to find information to help with induction cooking.
+We have a large selection of brands of cookware compatible with induction cooktops.

 Induction cooking uses the transfer of magnetic energy, rather than a flame or electric element to create a quick, efficient way of cooking.
-Water boils much more quicky, temperature is controlled easiy, and pots stay mostly cool while cooking.
+Water boils much more quickly, temperature is controlled easily, and pots stay mostly cool while cooking.
 This revolutionary way to cook is becoming more and more popular in a variety of home kitchens.
-Portable induction cooktops allow home chefs to add an induction element to home kitchens.

 Conserves energy: Induction cooking uses 90% of the energy produced compared to only 55% for a gas burner and 65% for traditional electric ranges.
 Induction cooking provides an extremely fast boil, 50% faster than gas or electric.
 Induction heat is more powerful, and heats hotter and faster than gas or electric.
 (A typical induction cooktop is 84 percent efficient, while a gas range is only 40 percent efficient, according to the U.S. Department of Energy.)